Joshfairhead/Obsidian/Omnicient/Computer Sci/Learn Javascript Course.md

 -   Your JavaScript code **always** runs top to bottom.
 However, some parts of the code might be queued for the future.
 -   When a function returns a promise, you can call `.then(callback)` on its result.
 The callback will be scheduled in the future when the promise completes successfully.
 -   The `.then()` has to be chained on the result of the function that returns a promise, so, you should not add a `;` in between these two.

+## Promise states
+A promise can have 3 states:
+-   `pending`
+-   `fulfilled`
+-   `rejected`

+When you create a promise, it will start in the `pending` state.
+When it has been completed successfully, then it becomes in the `fulfilled` state.
+So, when the promise becomes `fulfilled`, the callback passed to `.then(callback)` will execute.